bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 ## Customizing Behaviour
 Now we can control how our image is built and run from `.env`.

-Changing `MY_ENV=dev` to `MY_ENV=prod` will cause `docker-compose up` to create a container in the correct mode.
-If the image does not exist, `docker-compose up` will automatically run `docker-compose build` for us!
+Changing `MY_ENV=dev` to `MY_ENV=prod` will cause `docker-compose up` to create a container in the production mode.
+If an image does not exist, `docker-compose up` will automatically run `docker-compose build` for us!

 ## Let's add more containers!
-Let's add a MySQL database and ensure it is running before starting the `my-app` service
+Let's add a MySQL database and ensure it is running before starting the `my-app` service.

 ### .env
 ```